MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 The next potential problem is the law of large numbers.
 Using `SUM()` increases the likelihood of a collision.
 It changes the distribution of numbers from pseudo-random over the range to a normal distribution---the familiar bell curve.
 Certain numbers will be more likely to occur than others, and this likelihood increases as the set grows.

 Finally, string concatenation of base-ten digits discards the most significant digits.
 If you convert the four sliced hex strings to base ten and they end up being 1, 2, 3, and 4, and then you concatenate them, you get 1234.
-But the sum of the checksum is not 1234; it is \\(1 \times 16^{24} + 2\times16^{16} + 3\times16^8 + 4\times16\\).
+But the sum of the checksum is not 1234; it is {{< math >}}1 \times 16^{24} + 2\times16^{16} + 3\times16^8 + 4\times16{{< /math >}}.
 This truncates the full 128-bit range of `MD5()`.

 Rohit responded to my concern:

 > Yes, there are chances of collisions.
 I did the math 3 years back(when I had designed the algo.).
 I don't remember exact details, but the chances of collision are extremely rare.
 Of course, it is not as good as a "pure" MD5.
 In the last 3 years of selling this (a vast majority of our 8000+ paid customers use it), we have not encountered any cases where collisions have been an issue.

-I believe collisions would be undetectable, but I don't really know how SJA works inside (tangent: I keep wondering if there's a way to use something like the accounting trick of differences divisible by nine to help see which rows are bad without doing so many grouped queries).
-Perhaps there is a way to know when there has been a collision.
+I believe collisions would be undetectable, but I don't really know how SJA works inside.[^nines] Perhaps there is a way to know when there has been a collision.
 In any case, I checked the tables with [MySQL Table Checksum](http://code.google.com/p/maatkit) after syncing, and they were correctly synced.

 For what it's worth, MySQL Table Sync's algorithm doesn't have these theoretical weaknesses.